djjudas21/puppet-winbind/README.md

 ## Overview

-Puppet module to add Linux machines to a Windows domain using Winbind
+Puppet module to add Linux machines to a Windows domain using Winbind.
+It installs the bare minimum needed to achieve this, and notably does not install or configure the Samba server.

 ## Module Description